konveyor/konveyor.github.io/content/Move2Kube/Tutorials/runNonInteractively.md

       transformerselector: ""
 ```

-The config file only contains the answers we provided to the questions.
-We can better understand the config file by looking at its companion file `m2kqacache.yaml`
+The config file only contains the answers provided to the questions.
+To better understand the config file, look at its companion file `m2kqacache.yaml`

 ```console
     $ cat m2kqacache.yaml